yaravind/kafka-connect-jenkins/README.md

 **What gets published to the topic?**

 The BuildDetails JSON event is persisted to the topic.
-Below is the sample event
+Below is the content of a sample event

 ```
 {